ArcaneNibble/cnoidal/format_notes.md

 ### RLE compression

 The value dictionary can optionally be RLE compressed.
 When RLE compression is used, contiguous runs of 1 or 0 bits are encoded with a length (32-bit modified-ULEB128 encoding).
-The decoder starts outputting 1 bits, and the bit being output is toggled after every run (i.e. a run of 1s, then a run of 0s, then a run of 1s, etc.).
-A run with length 0 can be used invert the future bit to be output (which is only really useful at the beginning in order to start with 0 bits).
-The RLE decoder consumes runs until the entire dictionary is filled.
+The decoder starts outputting 0 bits, and the bit being output is toggled after every run (i.e. a run of 0s, then a run of 1s, then a run of 0s, etc.).
+A run with length 0 can be used invert the future bit to be output (which is only really useful at the beginning in order to start with 1 bits).

+Each waveform is RLE-compressed separately and compression does not straddle across multiple waveforms.

+The RLE decoder consumes runs until the appropriate number of 32-bit granules has been generated.
+This process is then repeated until the correct number of waveforms has been generated.
+There are no "end of data" markers.

 TODO GIVE AN EXAMPLE